A Robotic Prostatectomy an Effective Prostate Cancer Treatment

 According to Dr. Allen, “The da Vinci robotic prostatectomy for prostate removal surgery has proven to be very effective for patients diagnosed with prostate cancer.
 Despite the revolutionary advancement, it is a big investment with a large learning curve and it requires a great deal of training.
 There are noted side effects that are at risk for occurring following a prostatectomy including loss of urinary control and impotence, but the robotic feature minimizes these risks further and if a surgeon has been trained and is highly skilled at performing the surgery, the patient’s risks decrease even further.”

-If you have been diagnosed with prostate cancer and are considering robotic surgery for prostate removal, discuss all of your options and considerations with your urologist.
+If you have been diagnosed with prostate cancer and are considering robotic surgery as your prostate cancer treatment, discuss all of your options and considerations with your urologist.
 Treatment for prostate cancer will vary for each individual.